MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ns-wdm-_pci_express_sec_uncorrectable_error_status.md

 A single bit that indicates that a PERR# assertion was detected.

-#### - UncorrectableSplitCompletion

-A single bit that indicates that an uncorrectable split completion message data error has occurred.

 #### - SERRAsserted

 A single bit that indicates that a SERR# assertion was detected.

-#### - MasterAbortOnSplitCompletion
+#### - InternalBridgeError

-A single bit that indicates that a master abort on split completion has occurred.
+A single bit that indicates that an internal bridge error has occurred.

-#### - ReceivedMasterAbort

-A single bit that indicates that a master abort has been received.

-#### - TargetAbortOnSplitCompletion
+#### - Reserved

-A single bit that indicates that a target abort on split completion has occurred.
+Reserved for system use.

 ## -remarks